andy-tavus/custom_ending_message/README.md

 2. Open `index.html` in a web browser
 3. Enter a valid Daily.co room URL
 4. Click "Join" to start the meeting
-5. Test different end scenarios to see the custom messages
+5. Test different end scenarios to see custom messages

 ## Customization